gdgcloudlondon/firebase-react-lesson-1/README.md

 # Lesson 1

+There are two goals for this lesson;

-The aim is to refactor `ClassComponent.js`, `FunctionalComponent.js`, and `StatefulComponent.js` to use `FunctionalWithProps.js`.
-We want to reduce the code duplication of the element with the card.
+1. Change `ClassComponent.js`, `FunctionalComponent.js`, and `StatefulComponent.js` to use the `SayHello.js` component (this is so we can reduce the amount of duplicated code)
+2. Update `App.js` to loop through the `names` array and `SayHello` to each person.
+Try adding your name!

 ---